Demyelination occurs when myelin, which is the protective coating of nerve cells, sustains damage. When this happens, neurological problems can occur.

 MS

-There is currently no cure for MS, but scientists have made significant progress in recent years.
+There is currently no cure for MS. However, scientists have made significant progress in recent years.
 Treatment is now available that appears to reduce the risk of flares and slow the progression of MS for some people.

 During a time of relapse (when symptoms worsen), steroid treatment can reduce the impact of inflammation.
 Various medications, including antidepressants and pain relief medications, can help treat specific symptoms.
-Physical therapy can help with muscle strength as well as coordination and balance problems.
+Physical therapy can help with muscle strength and problems with coordination and balance.

 Optic neuritis